-- 1 package (8 ounces) egg noodles, cooked and drained
+- 1 package (8 ounces) medium noodles, cooked and drained

 - 2 cups cubed fully cooked ham